-- 1. No authorization to undertake use or development on shorelines of the state shall be granted by Thurston County unless upon review the use or development is determined to be consistent with the policy and provisions of the Act and this Program. - 2.
+- 1. No authorization to undertake use or development on shorelines of the state shall be granted by Thurston County unless upon review the use or development is determined to be consistent with the policy and provisions of the Act and this Program.
+Activities that do not constitute development as defined in this Program do not need prior approval from Thurston County, unless such approval is specifically required elsewhere in this Program.
+Such activities remain subject to the standards of this Program, including the requirement to prevent a net loss of ecological function.
+General and specific development standards for shoreline uses are found in Chapters 19.400 and 19.600, respectively. - 2.
 Per WAC 173-27-140(2), no permit shall be issued for any structure of more than thirty-five (35) feet above average grade level on shorelines of the state that will obstruct the view of a substantial number of residences on areas adjoining such shorelines, except where allowed through a variance, and then only when overriding considerations of the public interest will be served. - 3.
 Consolidated Permit Review shall occur pursuant to the procedures in Chapter 20.60.025 TCC. - 4.
 State Environmental Policy Act (SEPA) compliance shall be required for non-SEPA exempt projects, pursuant to the procedures in Title 17.09 TCC. - 5.
 A permit or written approval is required from Thurston County for all development within shoreland jurisdiction.
 Written approval from Thurston County is required prior to conducting any and all exempt activities, unless otherwise stated in this Program. - 6.
 The County may grant relief from shoreline master program development standards and use regulations resulting from shoreline restoration projects within urban growth areas consistent with criteria and procedures in WAC 173-27-215. - 7.
 All Shoreline permits and shoreline exemptions may be conditioned to ensure compliance with the SMP and the Shoreline Management Act. - 8.
 Each permit for a substantial development, conditional use or variance, issued by Thurston County shall contain a provision that construction pursuant to the permit shall not begin and is not authorized until twenty-one days from the date of filing as defined in RCW 90.58.140(6) and WAC 173-27-130, or until all review proceedings initiated within twenty-one days from the date of such filing have been terminated; except as provided in RCW 90.58.140 (5)(a) and (b).